tinytag/tinytag/README.md

  * 1.2.0  (unreleased):
    - using setup.cfg instead of setup.py (thanks to scivision)
    - added support for calling TinyTag.get with pathlib.Path (thanks to scivision)
+   - added appveyor windows test CI (thanks to scivision)
+   - using pytest instead of nosetest (thanks to scivision)
  * 1.1.0  (2019-04-13):
    - added new field "composer" (Thanks to Phil Borman)
  * 1.0.1  (2019-04-13):